SamuraiWriter7/royalty-os-trace-layer-v3.0/README.md

 - Claim perfect attribution accuracy
 - Require all AI systems to use one centralized registry
 - Store unnecessary user identity or raw prompts
+- Claim that any external platform currently implements this specification

 The Trace Layer provides evidence.